Dental Crowns: 5 Types, Procedure & Cost

 How Much Does A Dental Crown Cost?

-Dental crown cost totals will vary depending on where you live and which dental crown types you and your dentist choose.
+Dental crown cost totals will vary depending on where you live and which dental crown types you, dental insurance, and your dentist choose.
 Here’s an estimated breakdown of the fee structure when it comes to one design to the next (cost is per tooth.)

 |Crown Type||Average Cost per Tooth|